 These metrics allow you to test what discount works best for your products.
 Sometimes a small promotion like $1 or £1 is enough to get extra exposure and sales.
 On new lines or recently launched products, it can be good to start with a bigger discount and reduce it each month once there is traction on the sales.
 Vendors can also test if fixed or percentage works best for your brand and product type.

 Because these are relatively simple to set up and monitor, coupons/vouchers are a great promotion to trial in your Vendor Central account.
-Do you need more help?
-Vendor Society is great at helping our clients succeed when it comes to promotion types and account management.
-Don’t hesitate to contact us with questions, concerns, and personalized help.
+Do you need more help? eCommerce Nurse is great at helping our clients succeed when it comes to promotion types and account management.
+Don’t hesitate to contact us with questions, concerns, and personalised help.